Woodenbong

 Woodenbong is a rural village in the Kyogle Shire of northern New South Wales.
-It is situated 10 km south of the Queensland border and five kilometres south of the junction of the Summerland Way and the Mount Lindesay Road, which leads to Legume and eventually Tenterfield.
+It is situated 10 km south of the Queensland border and 5 km south of the junction of the Summerland Way and the Mount Lindesay Road, which leads to Legume and eventually Tenterfield.
 At the Woodenbong had a population of 390.

-It is 798 km north-east of Sydney, 145 km from Brisbane and 60 km north-west of Kyogle.
+It is 798 km north-east of Sydney, 148 km from Brisbane and 60 km north-west of Kyogle.

 Education

 Woodenbong is home to Woodenbong Central School, a Kindergarten – Year 12 central school, that serves as the common education centre for Woodenbong, as well as surrounding towns, Urbenville and Muli Muli.
 Woodenbong Central School has played host on numerous occasions to sporting events held between other rural New South Wales towns.

-Name
+Origin of place name

 The name is derived from a Githabul word meaning wood ducks on a lagoon.
 The Githabal (also known as Gidabal, Kitabal) language region includes the landscape within the local government boundaries in Queensland of the Southern Downs Regional Council, particularly Warwick, Killarney, and Woodenbong extending into New South Wales.